Ron Springs: Regular season

+Playoffs

 Personal life

 Springs was the father of NFL cornerback Shawn Springs.

 Health concerns and death

 Springs was diagnosed with type 2 diabetes in 1990, which led to his having both his right foot and two toes from the left foot amputated.
 In 2004, needing a kidney, he was placed on the national transplant list.
 Though his son, Shawn Springs, offered to end his career and donate a kidney, Ron Springs refused.
 In 2006, former teammate and best friend Everson Walls agreed to donate one of his kidneys, and the transplant took place in March.

 On October 16, 2007, it was reported that Springs entered into a coma after going into cardiac arrest while having an operation performed on an elbow cyst the previous weekend.
 He remained in this state until his death, and his son left his team to be with his father during that time.
 Doctors reported in 2007 that there was no chance of Springs surviving; however, his family continued encouraging him by talking to him daily.
 On January 5, 2008, former Cowboy teammate Bill Bates held a charity event to help raise funds for the foundation connected with Spring's illness.

 On January 21, 2008, Springs's wife filed a lawsuit on behalf of her husband against the two doctors who performed the surgery, alleging malpractice.
 Springs died on May 12, 2011, due to a heart attack.